We offer a free expertise!

 How do I know their value?

-You can tell if the collection has been assembled knowledgeably and if your estate is a valuable collection by these characteristics:
+Certain factors can be clues as to whether the collection has been assembled knowledgeably and if your inheritance is valuable:

-Accompanying documents such as certificates of authenticity, attestations or auction and dealer invoices indicate a higher value of the objects.
-Certificates are issued by experts from philatelic associations, such as the associations American Philatelic Expertizing Service (APEX), the Bund Philatelistischer Prüfer (BPP) or the The Royal Philatelic Society London (RPSL).
+Accompanying documents such as certificates of authenticity, attestations, or auctionanddealerinvoices can add value to your coins and stamps.
+Certificates are issued by experts from philatelic associations, such as the American Philatelic Expertizing Service (APEX), Bund Philatelistischer Prüfer (BPP) or the Royal Philatelic Society London (RPSL).

 Stamps and Coins